Five Star Wellbeing Audit

 - Action planning tables - recommendation tables for each section which can be used for structured improvement planning or incorporated into an organisation’s own overall planning format.

-Optional further support is available from British Safety Council in relation to development and implementation of individual recommendations or the overall improvement plan.
+Optional further support is available in relation to the development and implementation of individual recommendations or the overall improvement plan.

 Why should organisations consider the Five-Star Wellbeing Audit?